microtrain/bootcamp/03-BashScripting/01-Basics.md

 ## Usage
 Clone the repository or download the latest release.

-From a command line call re.sh with two arguments.
+From a command-line call re.sh with two arguments.
 1. The vhost configuration
 1. The service directive {restart|reload}
 ```sh